gulopine/gulopine.github.io/_posts/2007-06-01-whats-up-with-that-name.md

 ---
 layout: post
-title: What's up with that name?
+title: "What's up with that name?"
 tags: myself
 ---